farmera/sare_grant/study_methods.md

 methods of data capture and analysis.
 These threads are not necessarily at cross purposes, in fact they are related, though in pursuing them we have sometimes felt a degree of tension.

-Throughout this study we have been guided by two empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather image data.
+Throughout this study we have been guided by empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather the image data.
+However, we have also been keen to answer such questions using methods that are accessible at modest cost.

-* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurement?__
+* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurements?__

 * __Are models based on time-series analysis of acquired multi-spectral imagery predictive of sugarcane yield?__